-The Deputy Director assumes responsibilities of the Director in his absence or discretion and represents the Agency among a wide range of Agency stakeholders.
-The Deputy Director also oversees the majority of the Agency operations and is responsible for providing counsel and recommendations to the Director on Agency issues and programs.
+The Deputy Directors assume agency oversight responsibilities at the discretion of the Director, serve as Executive Sponsors of various projects and initiatives, and represent the agency to a wide range of stakeholders.
+The Deputy Directors oversee the majority of the agency operations and are responsible for providing counsel and recommendations to the Director on issues and programs.

 Other staff in the Office of the Director (OOD) who report to Deputy Director Silver include the Chief Legislative Liaison, Targeted Investments Administrator, and a project manager.

 Other staff in the Office of the Director who report to Deputy Director Challacombe include the Health Information Technology Coordinator and a project manager.

 Dr. Sara Salek serves as the Chief Medical Officer (CMO), reporting to the Director.
 Dr. Salek sets the agency’s clinical strategy and guides major AHCCCS clinical initiatives.
 The CMO serves as an expert witness on behalf of AHCCCS and the state on legal and regulatory matters involving the provision of medical care services and assists in resolving member and provider grievances as needed.
 OOD staff reporting to the CMO include the Pharmacy Administrator, the Dental Director, and a project manager.

 OOD also houses the Office of Continuous Improvement which reports directly to Director Snyder.

 Three executive administrative assistants support OOD.
 For information on the divisions that report to the executive team, see the AHCCCS Organizational Chart.